obruchez/flac-to-mp3/README.md

 Options:

 -trash trash_directory   directory where removed destination files will be put (default is destination_directory/.FlacToMp3Trash)
--extensions extensions   comma-separated list of extensions to convert using ffmpeg (default is flac,flv,m4a,mp2,mp3,mpc,ogg,wav)
+-nodelete                do not delete any file in the destination directory -extensions extensions   comma-separated list of extensions to convert using ffmpeg (default is flac,flv,m4a,mp2,mp3,mpc,ogg,wav)
 -format format           output format (aac or mp3) -cbr bitrate             CBR bitrate (e.g. 128k or 192000)